A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 Since chlamydia substantially increases the risk of PID, getting yearly GYNO exams along with regular screening for chlamydia is a must!
 Using condoms and testing for STIs will help keep your reproductive system healthy and free from disease or infections.

-What Is the Treatment for Chlamydia?
+What is the treatment for Chlamydia?

 The good news is that chlamydia is easily treated with oral antibiotics.
-Generally, a Wisp medical provider will prescribe azithromycin or doxycycline.
+Generally, a medical provider will prescribe doxycycline or azithromycin.
 The dosage of the antibiotic can vary depending on the severity of the infection.
-The licensed medical provider may prescribe an antibiotic to be taken in one dose or over several days.
-It's important that your sexual partner also gets treated for chlamydia, so you don't reinfect one another.
+Your licensed medical provider will choose an antibiotic and prescribe it either as a single dose or as a course over several days, depending on what’s most appropriate for your infection.

 Be sure to take the full dose of antibiotics for the prescribed amount of time, so the medicine can effectively kill all of the chlamydia bacteria.
 After treatment, get screened again to make sure there are no bacteria left.

-How Can I Prevent Getting Chlamydia?
+How can I avoid getting Chlamydia?

 Because chlamydia is sexually transmitted, it's fairly easy to protect yourself from infection.
 The best ways to protect yourself include: